AIwaifus/AI-Conversational-Bot/README.md

 # AI-Conversational-Bot
-This repository, under the ownership of AIwai
+This repository, under the ownership of AIwaif